mdsreq-fga-unb/2022.2-Receitalista/docs/produtos-gerados.md

 #### Retrospectiva do Sprint
 N° | Feedback do Sprint |
 :-----:|---------|
-1 | Deve-se fazer todas as reuniões semanais como foi acordado no Visão |
+1 | A equipe cumpriu com o que foi planejado para a sprint |

 ## Sprint 6